CatoMaior/granite.c/README.md

 # Granite.c

 A minimal, educational implementation of the IBM Granite 4.0 350M transformer model in pure C. This project demonstrates the core concepts of large language model inference without relying on external deep learning frameworks.

-> **⚠️ Educational Purpose Only**
->
-> This project is designed for learning and understanding transformer architectures.
+This project is designed for learning and understanding transformer architectures.
 It prioritizes code clarity and readability over performance optimization.
 Do not expect production-level speed or efficiency.

 ## Overview